aandreu7/RustyZipper/README.md

 RustyZipper -d [ (cypher key) ] <file_path>
 ```

-Cypher keys must be specified in the same order in encrypting and decrypting, although these operations are inverse.
+Cypher keys must be specified in the same order for encrypting and decrypting, although these operations are inverse.
 See examples for a further understanding of this.

 ### Examples